 While you can give it a go with kids of any age, it is best suited to slightly older students.

-Today’s Color Drumming Printable is designed as a standalone activity but will work wonders when paired with our newly-released WunderKeys Elementary Piano Lesson Book 2A.
+Today’s Color Drumming For Piano Students printable is designed as a standalone activity but will work wonders when paired with our newly-released WunderKeys Elementary Piano Lesson Book 2A.

 With a focus on dotted quarter notes and eighth rests, today’s printables will commit these tricky rhythms to memory and eliminate any stumbles when your students return to the bench.